crnd-inc/crnd-web/crnd_web_list_popover_widget/README.rst

         "auto" - Lets the browser decide the position of the popover,

-    * allow_html - string, 'True' or 'False'.
-Specifies whether to accept HTML tags in the popover (default 'False'),

     * line_clamp - string, number of multi strings for field view (default 1).

         NOTE: line_clamp option is not work for IE, it always will be 1.